hellpig/collatz/BOINC_test/README.md

 ```
 bin/db_purge --min_age_days 7 --one_pass
 ```
-or, better yet, run it as a daemon.
+or, better yet, run it as a daemon (edit config.xml to do this; don't use the --one_pass option for daemon).

 More info about the database...
 [https://boinc.berkeley.edu/trac/wiki/DataBase](https://boinc.berkeley.edu/trac/wiki/DataBase)